 Nationwide House Price Index

-House prices fell by 0.3% during the last month
+House prices rose by 1.8% during the last month

 Nationwide House Price Index Chart

 Nationwide House Price Index Commentary

 You can say many things about the pandemic induced Stamp Duty Holiday, it might not boost immunity to COVID-19, but it certainly gives a shot in the arm to house prices.
 House prices leapt like a Spring lamb in May jumping by 1.8% or £4,000, taking house prices to a new record high of £242,832 according to the May Nationwide House Price Index.
 The record high came hot on the heels of the Stamp Duty holiday extension.
 Over the last 12 months average house prices have increased by £23,930, almost £9,000 more than the maximum stamp duty saving.
 The Stamp Duty holiday extension certainly avoided a cliff edge, but is it building an even bigger cliff?